-FAA chats are normally quite straightforward to read.
+FAA charts are normally quite straightforward to read.
 Sometimes information is contained on one page; other times, it is spread across multiple pages.
 Be sure to always download multiple pages where they exist to ensure you receive all the information you need.
-For more information about how to read and use different types of charts, consider joining the community and working through some of the flights in our Pilot Ratings Program.
+For more information about how to read and use different types of charts, consider joining the community and working through some of the flights in Wings Over New England.

 The following website are good resources for U.S. airport charts (e.g., Airport Diagrams, Instrument Approach Procedures, etc.):